01 Jul Stay Safe Around Fireworks This July 4th!

-Fireworks are often used to celebrate special events and holidays, including July 4th.
-However, they are unsafe in the hands of consumers and cause thousands of serious burns and eye injuries each year.
+Fireworks are a festive way to celebrate special events and holidays, including Fourth of July.
+However, they are unsafe in the hands of everyday consumers and cause thousands of serious burns and eye injuries each year.

-According to the National Fire Protection Association, fireworks are responsible for some 18,500 fires per year.
-In addition, U.S. hospital emergency rooms treat nearly 12,000 people for fireworks-related injuries annually, of which 25 percent are children younger than age 15.
+According to the National Fire Protection Association, fireworks are responsible for some 18,500 fires annually.
+In addition, U.S. hospital emergency rooms treat nearly 12,000 people for fireworks-related injuries each year, of which 25 percent are children younger than age 15.
 Even sparklers burn hot enough to cause third-degree burns, accounting for roughly one-quarter of the emergency room visits.

 Here are some important safety tips from fireworkssafety.org: